 Best For: Casual rounds, classic golf cigars, affordable everyday smokes

-Macanudo Café has long been one of the most recognizable premium cigars in the world, especially among casual smokers and golfers who prefer a smooth, approachable smoke.
-The Hyde Park size offers a classic Macanudo experience, wrapped in a silky Connecticut Shade leaf and filled with a mellow blend of Dominican and Mexican tobaccos.
+Macanudo Café has been one of the most recognizable premium cigars in the world for ages, especially with casual smokers and golfers who want something smooth and easy.
+The Hyde Park size is the classic Macanudo experience, a silky Connecticut Shade leaf over a mellow blend of Dominican and Mexican tobaccos.

-On the golf course, that smooth character makes it an easy cigar to enjoy from the first tee through several holes of a round.
-The Hyde Park produces creamy notes of cedar, toasted nuts, and light sweetness that remain consistent throughout the smoke, making it a dependable choice for golfers who want a relaxed, easygoing cigar that won’t overpower the palate.
+On the course, that smooth character makes it dead simple to enjoy from the first tee through several holes.
+The Hyde Park gives you creamy cedar, toasted nuts, and a light sweetness that holds steady the whole way, which makes it a reliable choice for golfers who want a relaxed cigar that will not run over the palate.

 Key Details: